MathWorks-Teaching-Resources/Applied-Linear-Algebra/README.md

 ## Contact Us

-Solutions are available upon instructor request.
-Contact the [MathWorks online teaching team](mailto:onlineteaching@mathworks.com) if you would like to request solutions or have a question.
+Contact the [MathWorks Educator Content Development Team](mailto:onlineteaching@mathworks.com) if you would like to request assistance, provide feedback, or if you have a question.

 ## Prerequisites